Von Willebrand Disease (VWD)

 needed.
 If your child has repeated bleeding inside their body (for instance, in the

 joints), long-term medicine may be needed.
-Medicines may be used to stop bleeding,
+Medicines may be used to stop bleeding

-dental work.
+work.

 One medicine is desmopressin.
-It is
+It's

 a hormone that causes the body to release more von Willebrand factor into the